seqscope/cartloader/docs/vignettes/quickstart/run_locally.md

 # 🔧 Quick Start: Run Locally

-This tutorial walks you through running the `cartloader` workflow using a minimal example dataset from the mouse hippocampus.
+This tutorial walks you through running the `CartLoader` workflow using a minimal example dataset from the mouse hippocampus.

 !!! info "Use Cases"
     This tutorial is ideal for users who want to: